What's Open in Chicago for Kids Right Now

 - Chicago History Museum

-This Old Town standby is reopening March 4 at 25% capacity.
+This Old Town standby is open at 25% capacity.
 Advanced tickets are encouraged.
 Current exhibits include "American Medinah" and "Remembering Dr. King."

 - Museum of Science and Industry

-Visit the baby chicks, giant railroad, fairy house, and U-505 submarine starting on March 4 for members and March 7 for the general public.
-The "Marvel: Universe of Superheroes" exhibit will be on display when the museum reopens.
+Visit the baby chicks, giant railroad, fairy house, and U-505 submarine live and in person.
+The "Marvel: Universe of Superheroes" exhibit is the first exhibit on display,a nd will be in town through October.

 - DuPage Children's Museum